 7 Foolproof Ways for Technology Leaders to Promote Innovation in Their Organization

 Digital transformation has altered workplaces so that they are unrecognizable from their ancestral counterparts.
 Everything from marketing to software development has been impacted by Web 2.0 and the sheer speed and precision with which data passes in the modern day.
-If you’re a CIO or other technology leader, how do you make sure innovation in your organization keeps you not only up to date, but moving ahead of your competition?
+If you’re a CIO or other technology leaders, how do you make sure innovation in your organization keeps you not only up to date, but moving ahead of your competition?
 Here are 7 surefire ways to to increase innovation in your organization.

-Bring your departments together.
+Bring your departments together

 Intellectual stagnation is a creativity killer.
 If your team hears the same ideas from the same people day in and day out, your innovation will stall to a creeping halt.
 Bring your departments together to offer fresh perspectives and new ideas, and to change the course of conversation for the better.
 The networking team or even the janitorial staff may have a gleaming idea for the software development team that would have never been shared otherwise.

 You start the conversation.

 No one wants to stick their neck out first, especially when it comes to creative ideas.
 Fear of judgment and ridicule may dominate the silence.
 So, you start the conversation.
 Offer ridiculous ideas.
 Show them that no idea is off limits, and that building on them is key.
 Ask them questions, and get them talking.
 Make your meeting room a safe, fun place for ideas to brew.

 Write down your ideas.
 Keep them.
 Review them often.